tobischw/slate-paged/README.md

 * Footer is offset.
 * Schema has been disabled.
 This used to enforce the layout (i.e. backspacing in content would make sure not to delete the header), but this caused a myriad of other issues.
 * No splitting of blocks on page overflow.
 Instead, the entire last block is moved to the new page.
+* Better calculations of content margins.
 * No tests.

 Fixing these (major) issues would provide us with a pretty barebones but working, paginated editor.

-## How to use
-Clone this repo and run `npm install` to install dependencies.
-Then, run `npm start` to open the sample application.
-You should be able to type away in the browser!
-(Good luck, you will need it.)

 ## How does it work
 slate-paged uses one SlateJS editor.
 Pages are components inside the document, so the layout from slate-paged has to be used.
 A header and footer is a node, and so is the content.

 The content component is core: It detects overflows and sends a message to the editor to move the most recent block to the next page (including the cursor), or inserts a new page if necessary.
 It's probably a good idea to take a look at the source code.

+## How to install
+Clone this repo and run `npm install` to install dependencies.
+Then, run `npm start` to open the sample application.
+You should be able to type away in the browser!
+(Good luck, you will need it.)

 ## How to use
 Since this is not a proper npm module yet, copy over the slate-paged folder into your